Tropical Density Estimation of Phylogenetic Trees

 where $k$ is a non-negative function defined over $\Tn$ such that

-where $\sigma > 0$ is a user specified parameter to define ``bandwidth'' which controls, how tightly each contribution of a function $k(T,T_i)$ will be centered around $T_i \in \mathcal{S}$ (See Formula \eqref{mastereq} ).
+where $\sigma > 0$ is a user specified parameter to define ``bandwidth'' which controls, how tightly each contribution of a function $k(T,T_i)$ will be centered around $T_i \in \mathcal{S}$ in terms of $d_{\rm tr}$ (See Formula \eqref{mastereq}).
 In \cite{KDE, KDETree}, the default set up of this user-defined parameter is determined by the nearest neighbor of each $T_i \in \mathcal{S}$.
 Ideally the normalizing constant

 does not depend on $T_i \in \Tn$ so that we do not have to compute the normalizing constant for each $T_i \in \mathcal{S}$ as was required in \cite{KDETree}.
 In achieving this, our proposed method in this section will be more analogous to a kernel density estimation.
 Since our experiments in the following subsection show that the normalizing constant $C(T_i)$ does not vary for any $T_i \in \Tn$, we assume that the normalizing constant $C(T_i)$ is a constant for any $T_i \in \Tn$.